 The week dedicated to the refactoring workshop has ended, so now it’s time to see one of the possible solutions to the exercise we had proposed.

-And we say “one of the possible solutions” because there is not a single correct solution.
+And we say “one of the possible solutions” because there is no single correct solution.
 On the contrary, there are infinite solutions, and each one will have its virtues and defects.

 Furthermore, the refactoring exercise could potentially never end.
-It will always be possible to further organize the code, change its structure, abstract certain parts, etc.
+It will always be possible to organize the code more, change the structure of this, abstract that from there, etc.

-In fact, in the case of the solution that I bring, I stopped because we were already at risk of someone saying “dude, this looks like the original code as much as an apple looks like a chestnut”.
-And the truth is that you wouldn’t be wrong.
+In fact, in the case of the solution I bring, I stopped because we ran the risk of you saying “dude, this resembles the original code as much as an egg resembles a chestnut.”
+And you wouldn’t be entirely wrong.

 Important!
-Throughout this post, we are going to differentiate what is functionality/process from code/implementation.
-Many people think they are the same, but they are not.
-Functionality is “how you solve a problem,” and you could do it on a napkin or in pseudocode.
-The code is one of the possible implementations to carry out the functionality.
+Throughout this post, we will differentiate between functionality/process and code/implementation.
+Many think they are the same, but they are not.
+Functionality is “how you solve a problem,” and you could do it on a napkin or in pseudo-code.
+Code is one of the possible implementations to carry out the functionality.

-In the refactoring exercise, we are going to focus on the structure of the code.
-The new code maintains the functionality identical to the original.
-The processes that the original code did are the same as the refactored one.
-The virtues or errors that it had are still here.
+In the refactoring exercise, we will focus on the code structure.
+The new code maintains identical functionality to the original.
+The processes performed by the original code are the same as those performed by the refactored one.
+The virtues or errors it had are still here.

-Even the inconsistencies of the process, which we will comment on at the end.
-Although, now they may be more evident because the new code makes them more visible.
-It is one of the reasons to keep your code clean, which makes errors in the process more easily visible.
+Even the process inconsistencies, which we will comment on at the end.
+Although, now they might be more evident because the new code makes it clearer.
+This is one of the reasons to keep your code clean, as it makes process errors easier to see.

-On the other hand, it is also important to consider that the solution is educational.
-The objective is not to create perfect code, but to present a series of mechanisms, as varied as possible, to keep the code clean and organized.
+On the other hand, it’s also important to consider that the solution has a formative nature.
+The goal is not to make perfect code, but to present a series of mechanisms, preferably varied, to keep code clean and organized.

 Finally, before ending this introduction, I want to thank the author of the original code.
-It may seem like we are going to criticize their code.
-Nobody is born learned, and we have taken on this project because it is interesting.
-So, again, thanks to the author for sharing their work with the community.
+It shouldn’t seem like we are going to tear their code apart.
+No one is born knowing, and we took this project because it is interesting.
+So, once again, thanks to the author for sharing their work with the community.

-So, once this long introduction is over, we start with the refactoring with an analysis of the original code.
+So, after this lengthy introduction, we start the refactoring with a light analysis of the original code.

 - Composed of a single file